Ottawa Senators: Team identity

 The Senators organization is located in a bilingual marketplace and operates in both English and French.
-Ottawa is officially bilingual, and the Ottawa-Gatineau census metropolitan area is a mix of anglophones and francophones.
+The City of Ottawa provides services in English and French and the Ottawa–Gatineau census metropolitan area contains a mix of anglophones and francophones.
 Longstanding Senators policy calls for providing services and marketing in both English and French to its bilingual fanbase.
-A bilingual version of the Canadian anthem is sung before home games and all announcements are in both languages.
-It has been estimated that 40 per cent of season ticket holders are francophone.
+A bilingual version of the Canadian national anthem is sung before home games, and all announcements are in both languages.
+It has been estimated that 40 percent of season ticket holders are francophone.
 Senators games are broadcast on both the English-language TSN and the French-language RDS networks, in a long-standing agreement with Bell Media.

 Logo and jersey design

 The team colours are black, red and white with gold trim.
 Except for the gold, the colours match the colours of the original Senators.
 The team's home jersey is black with red trim, while the away jersey is white with black and red trim.
 The club's logo is the head of a Roman general, a member of the Senate of the Roman Republic in a gold semi-circle.
 The original logo, unveiled on May 23, 1991, described the general as a "centurion figure, strong and prominent" according to its designer, Tony Milchard.

 From 1992 to 1995, the Senators' primary road jerseys were black with red stripes.
-The numbers were red for the first season but switched to white afterwards.
+The numbers were red for the first season but switched to white afterward.
 White stripes were added to the uniform in 1995.
-The white uniforms, which were worn on home games until 2003 and on road games until 2007, featured black sleeves and tail stripes with red accents, and black lettering.
+The white uniforms, worn on home games until 2003 and on road games until 2007, featured black sleeves, tail stripes with red accents, and black lettering.
 In 1997, the Senators unveiled a red third jersey.
-It featured the first iteration of the "forward-facing" centurion logo, designed by Kevin Caradonna, head of the team's graphic design department, who also designed the mascot "Spartacat".
+It featured the first iteration of the "forward-facing" centurion logo, designed by Kevin Caradonna, head of the team's graphic design department, who also designed the mascot "Spartacat."
 The jersey became the team's primary dark jersey starting in 1999.
 From 2000 to 2007, the Senators also wore a black alternate jersey with gold, red and white accents.

 A new jersey design was unveiled on August 22, 2007, in conjunction with the league-wide adoption of the Rbk EDGE jerseys by Reebok for the 2007–08 season.
 The jersey incorporates the original Senators' 'O' logo as a shoulder patch.
 At the same time, the team updated its logos and switched its usage.
-The primary logo, which according to team owner Eugene Melnyk, "represents strength and determination" is an update of the old secondary logo.
+The primary logo, which, according to team owner Eugene Melnyk, "represents strength and determination" is an update of the old secondary logo.

-Prior to the 2008–09 season, the Senators unveiled a new black third jersey, featuring the shortened "SENS" moniker in front.
-The centurion logo adorns the shoulders and the striping was inspired by the team's original black jerseys.
+Before the 2008–09 season, the Senators unveiled a new black third jersey featuring the shortened "SENS" moniker in front.
+The centurion logo adorns the shoulders, and the striping was inspired by the team's original black jerseys.